 They like being active, not confined.

-Because even if I put on a movie during a long car ride, inevitably one of my kids (halfway through) will start.
-“Are we there yet?”
+Because even if I put on a movie during a long car trip, inevitably one of my kids (halfway through) will start.

 This post contains affiliate links.

-Car Activities For Toddlers
+Best Car Activities For Toddlers

 You could even show the YouTube read aloud version of any of these 2-year-old book favorites.

 It’s also a great idea to have your toddler tell everyone in the car what’s happening in the story.

-Melissa And Doug Water Wow Books
+2. Melissa And Doug Water Wow Books